BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with

-The third one is that our baseline method could usually achieve the SOTA performance of belt crack detection on both datasets.
-On BeltCrack14ks, our method achieves an mAP$_{50}$ 67.08\%, almost 1.86\% higher than the second-best $65.22\%$ obtained by AOST \citep{yangAOST2024}.
-Besides, the Precision of BeltCrackDet could reach up to 91.03\%, also obviously higher than that by the second-best one $89.71\%$.
-Furthermore, on the more difficult dataset BeltCrack9kd, although almost all methods perform poorly, with low performance metrics, our BeltCrackDet still achieves an mAP$_{50}$ 26.98\% and Precision 51.06\%, obviously superior to the second-best method AOST \citep{yangAOST2024}.
-Meanwhile, our baseline method also has the highest metrics Recall (54.76\%) and F1 (52.83\%) in all 13 compared methods.
+The third observation is that our baseline achieve SOTA performance on both datasets.
+On BeltCrack14ks, it attains an mAP$_{50}$ 67.08\%, exceeding the second-best method AOST \citep{yangAOST2024} $65.22\%$ by $1.86\%$.
+It also achieves a peak precision $91.03\%$, while the runner-up reaches $89.71\%$.
+On the more challenging BeltCrack9kd, although overall performance decreases for all methods, BeltCrackDet still achieves the best mAP$_{50}$ (30.79\%) and Precision (61.69\%), surpassing AOST \citep{yangAOST2024}.
+Moreover, our baseline also yields the top Recall (54.94\%) and F1 (56.98\%) among all compared approaches.

-The last finding is that, the sequential-based methods are often superior to single-image detection ones.
-For example, on BeltCrack9kd, the SOTA mAP$_{50}$ by single-image method is only 24.87\%, and even JTFN \citep{JTFN} is almost unavailable.
-While on same BeltCrack9kd, the SOTA mAP$_{50}$ could reach to 26.98\% by the sequential-based BeltCrackDet (ours), with 2.11\% superiority.